darekion/AnomalyDetection/README.md

 # Detection and processing of anomalies in data from drinking water treatment plants

-In this repository you will find the Python modules, and some C# code from webservices which is used as part of a Master thesis with the same title as this.
+In this repository you will find Python modules, and some C# code from webservices which is used as part of a Master thesis with the same title as this.
 This repository is used as an extra appendix for code files and the like, which is not as friendly to include in a PDF file.

 All commentedout code in the python modules is old code, which is no longer used, but is kept in case we need to revisit the first tests of the thesis.